Monsalves/ParkNow-UXD/README.md

 - **Button Updates**: Updated the colors of the call-to-action buttons to improve clarity and avoid confusion about their functionality.

-- **Reservation Cancellation**: Added a mechanism for users to cancel reservations easily and quickly. *(Still pending implementation)*
+- **Reservation Cancellation**: Added a mechanism for users to cancel reservations easily and quickly.

 - **User Location**: Integrated real-time user location display directly on the map.